clarionut/Voltage-controlled-ADSR-using-AS3310/README.md

 Curiously, given that the 3310 chip is intrinsically voltage controlled, the Digisound 80-18 module only featureded control of the envelope by potentiometers rather than allowing external CV control, although there are other designs (e.g. by [gerb-ster](https://github.com/gerb-ster/Curtis-VC-ADSR)) which do allow external control.

+I'm absolutely delighted with this module and immediately built a second one.
+I wouldn't want to be limited to a conventional ADSR having used this one.

 ## Issues
 There is a known issue with the Digisound 80-18 module leading to repeated AD triggering with relatively weak gate inputs.
 The Digisound 80-18A documentation suggests using two gates from a CD40106 in series to condition the gate signal and [Eddy Bergman used a switch](https://www.eddybergman.com/2020/05/synthesizer-build-part-33-digisound-80.html) to break the loop responsible for multiple triggering.
 I chose to feed the gate input into an op-amp comparator so even rather low-level gates trigger the ADSR reliably.